bullgit/MEA/MEA.md

 ## 3. Awesome

 The improvement of the code is a cost-free way to otherwise it will not license a MEA.

+## 4. collaborator

+Reviving a dead code means that you are a collaborator awesome.